kaustuvkaran01/Google_form_spammer_flask/README.md

 3. http://127.0.0.1:5000

-***Disclaimer: For education purpose only.
+***Disclaimer: For educational purposes only.
 I am not responsible for the harm caused by this script.***